platformsh/platformsh-docs/docs/src/configuration/app/source-operations.md

   - Enterprise
 ---

-An application can define a number of operations that apply to its source code and that can be automated.
+A source operation is an operation defined by an application to apply and automate changes to its source code.

+## Define a source operation

-To define source operation, add them to your [app configuration](./_index.md).
+Source operations are defined in your [app configuration](./_index.md).

-The key for each operation is its name (whatever you want to call it).
+A source operation requires the following properties:
+* `name`: has to be unique.
-It needs to have a `command` property where you define what's run when the operation is triggered.
+* `command`: defines what is run when the operation is triggered.

 For example, to update a file from a remote location, you could define an operation like this: